Types of Custody Arrangements

 - “Sole legal custody” means that one parent has the right and responsibility to make major decisions regarding the child, including decisions about education, medical care, religion, and emotional development.

 - “Shared legal custody” means both parents are continually involved in and responsible for major decisions regarding the child, including matters of education, medical care, and emotional, moral and religious development.

 - “Sole physical custody” means that a child lives with one parent, subject to reasonable parenting time by the other parent, unless the court decides that such parenting time would not be in the best interest of the child.

 - “Shared physical custody” means that a child has periods of living with each parent so that the child has frequent and continued contact with both parents.

-“Visitation” allows a parent who does not have primary physical custody to spend time with or “visit” the child.
+“Parenting Time” allows a parent who does not have primary physical custody to spend time with or “visit” the child.
 Where the visits take place, how often the visits take place, and whether or not the visits need to be supervised by another adult, can be determined by an agreement of the parents, subject to approval by the court.
 If they parents cannot agree, it will all be determined by the court.

 Do I need a lawyer?

 You do not need a lawyer to file but it is highly recommended that you get a lawyer if you can, especially if the other parent has one.
 Custody cases can be complicated, and it is helpful to have someone guide you through the process.
 This can be especially important if you have concerns about your safety or the safety of your child.

 If you plan to file for custody on your own, you may want to read the informational manual called Representing Yourself in a Civil Case.
 Even if you plan on representing yourself, you may want to consider having a lawyer review your papers before you file them.
 Taking steps to avoid mistakes can help save you time and may improve your chances of success.